notken12/arcadecord/README.md

 ```bash
 npm run start
 ```

+If you're having any trouble getting Arcadecord to work, feel free to let a core contributor know and we can help!

 TODO: Create npm script for starting on Windows.
 For now the start script uses Bash syntax.